agronholm/anyio/docs/migration.rst

 reasons:

 #. to better serve use cases where synchronous callbacks are used by third party libraries
-#. to better match the API of trio_
+#. to better match the API of Trio_

 The following functions and methods were changed: